Have you ever wanted to write a how-to book? Need some advice? Well, you've come to the right place my friend!

 3 – Respect the reader.
 This might be the most important tip.
 When writing each sentence, respect the reader.
 Remember, you are not writing the book for yourself, you are writing it for the reader.
 When writing your book, keep Amazon.com reviews in mind.
 You want as many 5-star ratings as possible, and you have a better chance of getting those rating if you respect the reader and do you very, very best.

-Shortly after my my latest book was released, it had a 5-star rating and was #1 in three categories on Amazon.
+Shortly after Creative Visualization was released, it had a 5-star rating and was #1 in three categories on Amazon.
 One reason: I respected the reader while writing the book.

 4 – Leave no question unanswered.
 Don’t leave the reader asking asking the question: Why did the author not complete that line of thought?
 Go the extra mile when talking about a topic.